Time and Financial Costs for Students Participating in the National Residency Matching Program (the Match©): 2015 to 2020

 Keywords:residency interviewing, NRMP Match, medical students, medical student advising

-A 47-item survey questionnaire was developed and piloted on a regional campus in 2015.
-The questionnaire also incorporated a request for comments about the interviewing experience and suggestions to improve the process.
-The questionnaire was distributed each year in late February to early March from 2016 to 2020, after rank lists had been submitted but before announcement of Match© results.
+Methods.
+A 47-item survey questionnaire was developed and piloted on a regional medical school campus in 2015.
+The revised questionnaire was distributed each year from 2016 to 2020 to fourth-year medical students after rank lists had been submitted.
+The questionnaire incorporated a request for comments about the interviewing experience and suggestions to improve the process.
+This narrative feedback was coded using a thematic analysis.

-This study indicates a huge difference in numbers of applications, expenses, and days interviewing.
+Conclusions.
+This study found huge differences in numbers of applications, expenses, and days interviewing.
 Students crave more guidance, a more efficient system, transparent communication with programs, and less pressure during the process.
-Reducing the escalating volume of applications is central to improving to system.
-Despite efforts to better inform applicants, student behavior is unlikely to change until they feel safe in the belief that lower, more realistic numbers of applications, and interviews are likely to result in securing an appropriate residency position.
+Reducing escalating volumes of applications is central to improving the system.
+Despite efforts to inform applicants better, student behavior is unlikely to change until they feel safe in the belief that lower and more realistic numbers of applications and interviews are likely to result in securing an appropriate residency position.

 Copyright (c) 2021 Kari M. Nilsen, Ph.D., Anne Walling, MB ChB, Jill Grothusen, M.D., Gretchen Irwin, M.D., MBA, Mark Meyer, M.D., Greg Unruh, M.D.